 By default, when you search for a filename using locate, then the name you pass - say NAME - is implicitly replaced by *NAME*.
 For example, if I search for a filename 'testfile', then all names matching *testfile* are produced in the output:

 But what if the requirement is to search files with names exactly matching 'testfile'?
 Well, in this case, you'll have to use regular expressions, which can be enabled using the -r command-line option.
 So, here's how you can search for just 'testfile' using regular expressions:

 locate -r /testfile$

 Locate offers a lot more options, but the ones we discussed here should be enough to give you a basic idea about the command line utility, as well as to get you started.
-We would advise you to first try all the options described here on your Linux machine, and then switch over to others that you can find in the tool's man page.
+We would advise you to try all the options described here on your Linux machine, and then switch over to others you can find on the tool's man page.